 My heartfelt thanks to Brenda and Rob, and to everyone at No Exit Press, but especially Jenna and CQ, who worked so hard on what became something of an organisational nightmare; and to Kelly Lynch and her staff at the Law Society, who were brilliant.

-TV rights to the Walden series have been optioned by producer Alistair MacLean-Clark of AMC Pictures.
+TV rights to the Walden series are attracting interest from producers.
 Judge Rob Rinder will be voicing the audio version.

 Peter Murphy’s latest Judge Walden collection launched on 15 October